kolodny/poel/README.md

 `pool` object returned also has a `getId` and `sayHi` method.
 Calling any method will cycle through the workers, so in the example above it will print as many unique numbers as there CPU cores on the system.
-If we called `sayHi` after every `getPid` the output from the `getPid` would never include the pids of the odd numbered workers.
+If we called `sayHi` inside the loop, then  the output from the `getPid` call would never include the pids of the odd numbered workers.

 ### Gotchas